 I Practice What I Teach

 I am loyal to my spiritual practice and have a fierce devotion to the One Who Moves Through All Things.
 This requires loads of patience with myself and my life.
 I regularly set time aside for contemplation and solitude to listen to my dreams, study the cycles of nature, journal deep insights, and reflect on my interior life.
 My spiritual practice carries with me throughout my day, and I endeavor to live as a mystic without a monastery.
 Studying the mystics and reading deep spiritual texts from many different faiths is a great passion of mine.
 In addition, I have my own Spiritual Director that I meet with regularly.

 Animals, Ecosystems, and the Environment are My Thing

 Graduating from the University of Washington in Seattle with honors in Ecology, Evolution and Conservation Biology and spending years working outdoors as a professional Wildlife Biologist, I have the academic background to support my lifelong passion.
-All of the research projects I’ve participated on were focused on making a difference and helping save the planet.
-For fun, I still go birding and I study wild plants.
+All of the research projects I participated in were focused on making a difference and helping save the planet.
+I still go birding and study wild plants.

 I Lived Alone on an Island!

 My ultimate dream of saving an endangered species was realized when I was hired to work on an island in an endangered fox captive breeding program in 2001.
 Little did I know that my time alone on an island would cause me to question everything.
 The isolation was an accidental vision quest that spurred a complete life change.
 I left the scientific field and went soul searching with the help of two hawks and a shamanic teacher.
 This story is covered in my book, Gracious Wild: A Shamanic Journey with Hawks.